Neo23x0/god-mode-rules/README.md

 To use these rules:

-- Clone the repository to your local machine.
+- Clone the repository to your local machine
-- Integrate the rules into your security platforms or use them with compatible tools (e.g., YARA for scanning and Sigma for SIEM systems).
+- Integrate the rules into your security platforms or use them with compatible tools (e.g., YARA for scanning and Sigma for SIEM systems)
-- Customize the rules as per your specific environment and threat landscape.
+- Customize the rules as per your specific environment and threat landscape (e.g. filter false positives)

 ## License